asyncapi/website/pages/docs/guides/message-validation.md

 # Introduction

-In this tutorial, you will learn how to validate the messages in your AsyncAPI document after creating your application in runtime.
+In this guide, you will learn how to validate the messages in your AsyncAPI document after creating your application in runtime.
 You will create an application using Node.js.
 - Your application will connect to the message broker and receive a stream of events/ messages.
 - Message validator will check the message name, payload, channel and operation (publish/subscribe)